-You can determine fault in a rear-end collision by gathering evidence.
+You can determine fault in a Dallas car accident by gathering evidence.
 In turn, the evidence you find should support your allegations that another party acted negligently.
 Negligence constitutes a “failure to behave with the level of care that someone of ordinary prudence would have exercised under the same circumstances.”

 There are many ways in which a driver could have caused your rear-end collision.

 For instance, some forms of negligent driving may include, but are not limited to:

 - Driving while under the influence of drugs

 Other forms of negligence could have caused your accident than those listed above.
 You may choose to work with a Texas rear-end collisions lawyer to recover compensation for your damages.

 Proving Fault in a Rear-End Collision with Evidence

 After a rear-end collision, law enforcement officials may fill out a police report.
 If the cause of an accident is readily apparent, the attending police officer may list the at-fault party in the police report.
 They may also document the time and location of the crash, whether anybody was injured, and the points of impact on each vehicle.
 The police report can be used to prove fault following a motor vehicle accident.

 There are other pieces of information that could help your case other than the police report.

 - Your medical records.
 Your medical records can be used to tie your injuries to the collision in question.
 They may also list your diagnosis, prognosis, and the types of medications you were prescribed.